spcl/dace/doc/setup/installation.rst

   * **Error 500**: If a notification pops up with a "server error", the optimizer daemon has run into an unexpected exception.
 In this case, the SDFG optimizer log (see above) may offer more insights to the origin of the issue.
-    If the issue has to do with a built-in feature, please `report an issue on GitHub <https://github.com/spcl/dace-vscode/issues>`_.
+    If the issue has to do with a built-in feature, please `report an issue on the extension GitHub repository <https://github.com/spcl/dace-vscode/issues>`_.

   * **Reverting changes**: If you edited something and regret your decision (transformation, library node expansion, properties etc.), try using the Undo/Redo buttons.
 The SDFG editor functions just like a text editor in Visual Studio Code.